thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 While this certainly solves the problem, another one is created.
 There's duplicate information in the form of multiple rows.
 And wherever there's duplicate information, there's the possibility for inconsistencies to arise.
 For example, imagine the Frozen movie is recategorized as a `'Comedy'`.
 Given the current structure, that would require changing information inside of multiple rows.

-With a relational database system, there's a better way to track a movie's awards.
-And that's to create a separate `awards` table with `name`, `kind`, and `received_at` columns.
-But in order to relate an award to a movie, an extra `movie_id` column is required.
-This column is used to relate each `award` entity to a `movie` entity.
+With a relational database system, a better way to track a movie's awards is with a separate `awards` table with `name`, `kind`, and `received_at` columns.
+But in order to relate an `award` entity to a `movie` entity, an extra `movie_id` column is required.
 Here's an example of what that might look like.

 ```text
 id | movie_id | kind  |                                 name                                 |      received_at